nishant3794/mediawiki/README.md

 * The RDS credentials are being fetched from AWS Secrets Manager.
 * ASG Scale up will happen if/when CPU>30.
 * ASG Scale down will happen if/when CPU<29.
+* Ask me for credentials on Jenkins(for references)